ErpNetDocs/tech/modules/projects/ai/how-to/setup-ai.md

 - **Default model**
   Marks this model as the **system default**.
-  System-level AI actions (e.g. business rules) use the default model when no user-specific model is assigned.
+  System-level AI actions (e.g. business rules, Ingest) use the default model when no user-specific model is assigned.
   Only **one** model can be default at a time.

 - **Build assistant**
   Controls how this model is used:
-  - `Yes` → the model is used as an **assistant** in the AI Assistant app and assistant panels in forms.
+  - `Yes`/ checked → the model is used as an **assistant** in the AI Assistant app and assistant panels in forms.
     In this mode, it does **not** use Q&A / training conversations for fine-tuning.
-  - `null` / not checked → the model can be **fine-tuned** with:
+  - `No` / not checked → the model can be **fine-tuned** with:
     - Q&A records, and
     - Training Conversations.
     These models are typically used as **chat arbiters** in channels or as specialized assistants.